 What Is Wild Lettuce?

 That milky substance contains the natural chemicals lactucin and lacttucopicrin.
-These are the substances which are responsible for it's pain killing properties.
+These are the substances that are responsible for its pain-killing properties.

 Where Does It Grow?

 It is indigenous to the Himalayan region of India.